Chess960: Computers

-In 2005, chess program The Baron played two Fischer random chess games against Chess960 World Champion Peter Svidler, who won 1½–½.
+In 2005, chess program The Baron played two Fischer Random Chess games against Chess960 World Champion Peter Svidler, who won 1½–½.
 The chess program Shredder, developed by Stefan Meyer-Kahlen of Germany, played two games against Zoltán Almási from Hungary, where Shredder won 2–0.

 TCEC has held TCEC FRC since 2019 where Stockfish has won every edition except the 2021 edition which was won by Komodo.
+Since 2022, they have also held tournaments for an additional variant called DFRC (Double Fischer Random Chess) or FRD (Fischer Random Double), which arrange the starting positions for White and Black separately instead of requiring them to be mirrored.
+There are thus 960 × 960 = 921,600 possible starting positions, and more potential for the positions to be unbalanced.
+These events have all been won by Stockfish.

-Miscellaneous Matches
+Miscellaneous matches

-From February 9 to 13, 2018, a Fischer random chess match between reigning classical World Chess Champion Magnus Carlsen and the unofficial Fischer random chess world champion Hikaru Nakamura was held in Høvikodden, Norway.
+From February 9 to 13, 2018, a Chess960 match between former classical World Chess Champion Magnus Carlsen and the unofficial Fischer Random Chess world champion Hikaru Nakamura was held in Høvikodden, Norway.
 The match consisted of 8 rapid and 8 blitz games, with the rapid games counting double.
 Each position was used in two games, with colors reversed.
 Carlsen prevailed with a score of 14–10.

 Saint Louis Chess Club's Champions Showdown: Chess 9LX

-2018 – From September 11 to 14, 2018, the Saint Louis Chess Club held a Fischer random chess event, but they did not yet call their event 'Chess 9LX'.
+2018 – From September 11 to 14, 2018, the Saint Louis Chess Club held a Chess960 event, but they did not yet call their event 'Chess 9LX'.
 (They started next year.)
 The playing format consisted of individual matches, each pair of players facing the same five different starting positions, with 6 rapid games (counting 2 points each) and 14 blitz games (counting 1 point each).
-The players and scores:
+Players and scores: